aws-samples/eks-workshop-developers/website/docs/eks/python/setup-loadbalancing.md

 sidebar_position: 6
 ---
 ## Objective
-This guide shows you how to set up the [AWS Load Balancer Controller (LBC)](https://kubernetes-sigs.github.io/aws-load-balancer-controller/) on your cluster, which enables the routing of external traffic to your Kubernetes services.
+This lab shows you how to set up the [AWS Load Balancer Controller (LBC)](https://kubernetes-sigs.github.io/aws-load-balancer-controller/) on your cluster, which enables the routing of external traffic to your Kubernetes services.
 We'll leverage the [IAM Roles for Service Accounts (IRSA)](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) we configured when we created our cluster, ensuring that the controller has the required permissions.

 :::info